yboodhan/express-daily-planet/readme.md

 To get going we need to set up a basic Express server (see today's notes for full details).

-* Fork/clone this repository
+* Fork and clone this repository
 * Run `npm init` in the directory
-* Install express, ejs, body-parser, express-ejs-layouts, pg, pg-hstore via npm
+* Install express, ejs, body-parser, express-ejs-layouts, pg via npm
 * Create an index.js file
 * Setup a basic Express server with a root route